 EIM’s Management of the Wrist, Forearm, and Hand course is designed to enhance the participant’s knowledge and skills in the evidence-based management of individuals with wrist, forearm, and hand disorders and dysfunction.
 This lab-intensive course focuses on clinical reasoning and hands-on skill development necessary to effectively evaluate and treat a variety of wrist, forearm, and hand conditions.
 Participants will gain a deeper understanding of anatomy and pathology of the wrist, forearm, and hand, as well as learn a variety of evidence-based evaluation and treatment techniques for both conservative and post-operative care including, but not limited to mobilizations, taping, strength and stability exercises, and orthotic fabrication.

 The on-site lab intensive weekend provides participants with hands-on demonstration and practice of selected examination and treatment techniques for the wrist, forearm, and hand.
 The course will have a student to faculty ratio of no greater than 18:1.
 An online post-test and on-site skill assessment are used to reinforce course objectives and assess learning.
 Successful completion of this course requires 80% or higher on post-test, skills assessment and attendance at each onsite day

-Target Audience: Intermediate level course open to licensed physical therapists and occupational therapists
+Target Audience: Intermediate level course open to licensed PTs, OTs, and COTAs